 The adoption process at many shelters is different than it was years ago.
 Our goal isn’t to interrogate you, or find reasons not to adopt to you.
 While we do have requirements that adopters be willing and able to care for their new pet, our goal is helping you to find a new friend.

 The Humane Society is dedicated to ending pet overpopulation.
 All dogs, cats, and rabbits adopted from the Humane Society are spayed or neutered.
 While veterinarians used to believe that spay or neuter couldn’t be performed safely on young animals, it is now widely agreed that early spay and neuter is safe and often reduces recovery times.

-Donations, bequests, memberships and fundraising subsidize our adoption program.
-The adoption fee just covers the service provided.
+Donations, bequests, and fundraising subsidize our adoption program.
+The adoption fee often doesn’t even cover the services provided.
 If you had to pay separately for all the extras we include in our adoption package, your cost would be 3-5 times greater.

 Unfortunately, we aren’t able to keep waiting lists for animals.
 These requests are normally for animals who are in high demand when they go up for adoption, and we try to give everyone a fair chance.
 We suggest coming in to our Adoption Centre frequently as well as keeping an eye on our web site, because new animals become available for adoption all the time and sometimes are adopted before they are even able to be posted online.